Why I Pay for Apps (and Why You Should Too)

 The Easiest Way to Create an Impressive PDF in Under 20 Minutes

 If you’ve ever wrestled with Microsoft Word for an hour trying to line up a few blocks of text and a couple of pictures to just create a one-page document, I feel your pain.
+At some point, everyone needs to make a PDF with pictures, lots of different text boxes and other vital information.
+We do this every month for our newsletter we send out to our ministry partners.
+It looks like this.
 Our monthly letters contain only two rounded rectangles (one at the top and bottom with our information), three main text boxes (for our main story, a box for prayer requests, and a caption for our photos) and two to three photos.
 It’s really that easy.
 Here’s how you can make a slick 1-page PDF in 20 minutes flat. ...